DennisH3/Data-Questers-CANDEV2022/README.md

 - pandas: To deal with loading, manipulating, and writing csv files
 - numpy: Functions that pandas uses in the background for quick computations
 - IPython: To display dataframes neatly in console
+- dython: To find correlation between categorical data and numerical data

 ## RStudio
 - tidyverse: To use for data analysis; general package that is often used